Knitschi/CPFCMake/documentation/APIDocModules.rst

 ===========================

 In single component packages this must be called after adding the component.
-It will create some custom targets that are required for installing and creating distribution packages.
+It will create some custom targets that are required for installing and creating package archives.

 **************************************